AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 its local data.
 For operations that require data owned by other processes, remote communications are involved.
 Thus, the construction of a :cpp:`FabArray` requires a :cpp:`DistributionMapping` (see the section on :ref:`sec:basics:dm`) that specifies which process owns which Box.
-For level 2 (*red*) in in :numref:`fig:basics:amrgrids`, there are two Boxes.
+For level 2 (*red*) in :numref:`fig:basics:amrgrids`, there are two Boxes.
 Suppose there are two parallel processes, and we use a DistributionMapping that assigns one Box to each process.
 For :cpp:`FabArray` on each process, it is built on a